-- 1. IMPORTANT: It is the student's responsibility to see that all work is backed up.
-There is NO excuse for loss of work or documents due to computer or network failure. - 2.
+- 1 - 2.
 Materials printed at school are to be academic in nature.
 Documents not pertaining to school are not to be printed from the GALS computer.
 Teacher permission is required to print. - 3.
-Students will respect the intellectual property of others by using appropriate citation, refraining from all forms of plagiarism, and abiding by federal copyright laws. - All students must log on with their own username and password.
+Students will respect the intellectual property of others by using appropriate citation, refraining from all forms of plagiarism, and abiding by federal copyright laws. - 4.
+All students must log on with their own username and password.
 Passwords must be kept confidential.
 Users are responsible for all actions that occur with their user account and computers. - 5.
-Students must not attempt to access or tamper with files, folders, programs, drives, or any equipment on the network that do not belong to them. - 6.
-Students will conserve the use of technology resources such as bandwidth, printing supplies, etc. Personal files, music, video, or other personal multimedia files unrelated to school may NOT be saved on the computer or the GALS server. - 7.
+Students must not attempt to access or tamper with files, folders, programs, drives, or any equipment on the network that do not belong to them. - Students will conserve the use of technology resources such as bandwidth, printing supplies, etc. Personal files, music, video, or other personal multimedia files unrelated to school may NOT be saved on the computer or the GALS server. - 7.
 Students may not download or install programs, inappropriate media, or info.
 NO PROGRAM OR PROGRAM ENHANCEMENTS ARE TO BE DOWNLOADED or installed from any source.
 If a program, or any portion of it, is on your hard drive without permission, it constitutes computer misuse. - 8.
-The Internet is available to students for academic pursuits.
+The Internet is available to students for academic pursuits only while at GALS.
 Students may not use it in an inappropriate manner, or give out personal information about themselves or classmates over the Internet without specific staff permission.
-Students may not use their laptop for any streaming content unless it is specifically for an academic class.
+Students may not use their laptop for any streaming content unless it is specifically for an academic class. - 9.
 The school will provide all students with access to the Internet and an e-mail account.
 These are privileges and may be rescinded if used in an inappropriate manner.
-Any student who - are privileges and may be rescinded if used in an inappropriate manner.
-Any student who uses inappropriate language or uses the Internet or her e-mail to harass, attack or defame another person or send inappropriate pictures in any communications faces disciplinary action.
+Any student who uses inappropriate language or uses the Internet or their e-mail to harass, attack or defame another person or send inappropriate pictures in any communications faces disciplinary action.
 Email is an educational tool provided for the express purpose of furthering GALS' educational mission.
-As such, GALS reserves the right to inspect any GALS email messages, to rescind or modify privileges in any way or at any time in the enforcement of this policy. - 9.
-Students will follow GALS technology use protocols.
-For instance, Instant Messaging (or having IM programs on the student computer see Downloading above), emailing during class, and playing music or videos out loud during school hours are not acceptable.

-- 10. Students may not subscribe to Listserv services on a GALS account, in which mail is automatically sent to a student account, without expressed written permission from the students' teacher. - 11.
-Students will not use technology for illegal or commercial enterprise. - 12.
+As such, GALS reserves the right to inspect any GALS email messages, to rescind or modify privileges in any way or at any time in the enforcement of this policy. - 10.
+Emailing during class, and playing music or videos out loud during school hours are not acceptable. - 11.
+Students may not subscribe to Listserv services on a GALS account, in which mail is automatically sent to a student account, without expressed written permission from the students' teacher. - 12.
+Students will not use technology for illegal or commercial enterprise. - 13.
 Students will take all precautions with computers to avoid and/or report any damage, theft, or malfunction immediately to their teacher.

-INAPPROPRIATE INTERNET USE
+INAPPROPRIATE INTERNET USE AT GALS INCLUDES: